Books And Magazines About Food And Cooking For The Outdoor Cook: Buying Guide, Reviews, And Ratings

 Beautifully photographed in color, this book won a Julia Child Cookbook Award.
 Raichlen's most recent book, it is the best of his five barbecue books.
 He visits 60 countries and brings back recipes for everything from Spanish chocolate sandwiches to kangaroo.
 He begins with the history of barbecue, and the last small chapter covers different grill types and how to use them.
 Discussion of concepts and technique are scattered throughout this huge book in the methods for individual recipes.

 The Barbecue!
 Bible was Raichlen's first book on the subject.
 Published in 1998, this 556 page tome with 500 recipes covers everything from hamburgers to bread.
-The illustrations are little more than black and white clip art.
-Cute, but not very educational, and there is no depiction of what the finished product looks like.
+Alas, there are not many pix of the finished recipes.

 This is my favorite of Raichlen's books.
 Published in 2003, it is a whopping 774 pages with 425 recipes.
 He begins with a history of barbecue that is fun and enlightening.
 Then there is a primer on grilling and barbecue with lots of great tips.
 Most of the recipes come from restaurants, from joints to white tablecloth temples of food.
 There are more useful tips and fun facts in the sidebars.
 I love the sepia toned photos of pitmasters and plain folk cooking, but I'd love to see some color photos of the finished products.